codefellows/seattle-301n10/exam-tips.md

 NOTE: Instructor/TAs can only give general tips and strategies on the exam.
 But more specific feedback can be given on Quiz questions.
 So if you are not 100% on each quiz then ask for help.

+## Food for thought

+	A core concept in functional programming is the "pure function."
+A pure function is a function which:

+	- Given the same input, will always return the same output.
+	- Produces no side effects.

+	Array.map/filter/reduce are "pure" because they return new collections without changing (aka mutating) the original array.
+Note: not all Array methods are pure.

 ## Sample Thorny Questions

 ---